sishii1214/sishii1214.github.io/index.md

 **Research interests** :

-- Galois actions on fundamental groups
+- Galois actions on fundamental groups, especially on these of once-punctured elliptic curves

 - Abelian varieties and Drinfeld modules